klevt33/AIProcessor/docs/08-extraction-with-llm-and-websearch-stage.md

 ### Required Services

 1. **Azure AI Agent Service**
-   - Purpose: AI agents for search and ranking
+   - **Purpose**: Orchestrates the AI agents (Search and Ranking), managing threads, runs, and tool execution.
-   - Dependency: Must be accessible
+   - **Dependency**: Must be accessible and properly configured with model deployments.
-   - Failure Impact: Stage fails
+   - **Failure Impact**: Stage fails immediately (non-retriable if service is down).

-2. **Bing Search API**
+2. **Grounding with Bing Search**
-   - Purpose: Web search capabilities
+   - **Purpose**: Provides web search capabilities to the AI Agent.
-   - Dependency: Must be accessible via agent
-   - Failure Impact: Search agent fails
+   - **Integration**: Configured as a "Knowledge" tool connected to the Search Agent.
+   - **Dependency**: A "Grounding with Bing Search" resource must be provisioned in Azure and linked to the Agent.
+   - **Failure Impact**: The Search Agent cannot retrieve external data; retries may occur, but ultimately the stage will return "No valid results".

 3. **SQL Database (SDP)**
-   - Purpose: Manufacturer name cleaning
+   - **Purpose**: Used for manufacturer name cleaning and verification against internal records.
-   - Dependency: Must be accessible
+   - **Dependency**: Must be accessible.
-   - Failure Impact: Manufacturer names not cleaned
+   - **Failure Impact**: Manufacturer names remain uncleaned ("UncleanName" used as "ManufacturerName"), but extraction continues.

 ### Module Dependencies